-1. Select Programs>Appeon PowerBuilder 2019 R3>PowerBuilder Runtime Packager 2019 R3 from the Windows Start menu or launch the pbpack190.exe file in your %AppeonInstallPath%\PowerBuilder [version]\IDE directory.
+1. Select Programs>Appeon PowerBuilder [version]>PowerBuilder Runtime Packager [version] from the Windows Start menu or launch the pbpack210.exe file in your %AppeonInstallPath%\PowerBuilder [version]\IDE directory.

 - 2. Select the PowerBuilder Base Components. - 3.
 Select the PowerBuilder Runtime Version. - 4.
 Select whether to generate the PowerBuilder runtime files in a standalone MSI file or in an MSM merge module. - 5.
 Select a location for the generated MSI or MSM file. - 6.
 Select the database interfaces your application requires.